KultiginX/op_room_opt/README.md

 <br>
 This is  an optimization study that aims to maximize the usage of operations room at a hospital.
 The hospital has multiple op rooms that serve for multiple departments at the hospital.
 Every department has a daily capacity in minutes due to the available staff.<br>
 The operation rooms are also available for a limited time in a day.
 Departments register the operations at a central planning server.
-Operations have a urgency attribute that refers the value of an operation. <br>
+Operations have a urgency attribute that refers the value of an operation.
+They take some time which are subject to mentioned time contraints.<br>
 Please watch the video for the further explaination. https://hochschule-rhein-waal.sciebo.de/s/Z25MLnIfCrv5Mbg <br>
 The project has two stages.
 First stage is to implement an optimization algorith to solve the problem.
 The problem is almost identical to knapsack problem.
 Pyomo with open-source solvers has already been used to solve this integer programing.